 It can increase your income

-It broadens and deepens your knowledge
+It broadens your knowledge

-Cons to getting an MBA
+Drawbacks of getting an MBA

-It is expensive
+It can be expensive

 You might have limited financing options